MentorCoach is proud to announce the following exciting master class:

 11. ICF Coach Continuing Education

 Listening by Recording.
-For students who will be listening to this class by recording, this class approved for 10 CCEs (ICF Resource Development) from the International Coach Federation for students meeting the class attendance requirement for listening by recording (see #13 below).
+For students who will be listening to this class by recording, this class is approved for 10 CCEs (ICF Resource Development) from the International Coaching Federation for students meeting the class attendance requirement for listening by recording (see #13 below).

-This class is approved for ten hours of CEs for Marriage and Family Therapists in California (CA BBS).
+This class is approved for 10 hours of CEs for Marriage and Family Therapists in California (CA BBS).
 The CE administration fee is $75.
+CEs for psychologists (APA) are not provided for this class.

 To receive credit for CEs, students must pay the CE fee and be present for 8 out of the 10 class hours.